Andover Nickel-Copper Project (Azure 60% / Creasy Group 40%)

 Drilling by the Creasy Group in 2018 intersected significant nickel and copper sulphide mineralisation at shallow depths in two separate targets.

-Azure’s maiden exploration program at Andover, which commenced in August 2020, comprises:
+Azure’s maiden exploration program at Andover, which commenced in August 2020, comprised:

-- Surface electromagnetic surveys (FLTEM) covering at least 12 separate targets;
+- Surface electromagnetic surveys (FLTEM) covering 12 separate targets;

 - Diamond core drilling of 12 holes for ≈3,000m; and

 - Downhole EM (DHTEM) surveying of the drill holes.

 FLTEM surveying was undertaken over 12 separate geophysical anomalies identified by an historical airborne electromagnetic survey and the presence of numerous high-quality conductors was confirmed.
 Importantly, the Andover project area does not appear to host sulphidic sediments, black shales, conductive overburden, saline groundwater or other properties that may generate false positives for the EM surveys, indicating that these electromagnetic conductors represent bedrock-hosted sulphide bodies.

 Azure’s diamond drilling is targeting strong and extensive conductor plates which are interpreted to represent significant bodies of nickel and copper sulphide mineralisation.
 The first six holes drilled and reported by the Company (ANDD0001 to 0006) contained wide intervals of nickel and copper sulphide mineralisation in the form of massive, semi-massive, matrix, blebby and disseminated pentlandite (nickel sulphide), chalcopyrite (copper sulphide) and pyrrhotite (iron sulphide) hosted in gabbro and similar mafic rocks.